| Written by Mark Buzinkay

 RTLS RFID SOFTWARE

 In general, an active RFID tag will send out signals and, if in range, detect location sensors.
 Then, the tag calculates the distance to each location sensor based on the readings.
-Once the position data is defined, the information is broadcasted to the fixed or mobile readers.
+Once the position data is defined, the information is broadcast to the fixed or mobile readers.
 A built-in motion sensor, user request, or timed intervals can trigger the positioning event.

 In production processes, close-range identification uses a short-range marker to detect tags in close proximity.
 A marker constantly transmits an ID, and as soon as an RTLS tag detects the vicinity of a close-range marker, the tag will transmit its ID and the ID of the close-range marker to an RFID reader, enabling location detection of the tag.

 Readers will transmit all data to middleware, connecting software applications and allowing them to communicate with each other and exchange data.
 It makes business applications independent of RTLS technology.
 Middleware enables applications to configure, monitor, deploy, and issue commands directly to the location sensors and tags through a common interface.
-It also filters and routes events of tags, stores them and consolidates data (e.g. same events received for the same tag).
+It also filters and routes events of tags, stores them and consolidates data (e.g., the same events received for the same tag).
 Middleware also processes and manages business rules for additional applications.

 In an RTLS, an application is the computer software that interacts with the RTLS middleware to solve the problems challenging end users, such as enabling users to achieve the tasks they wish to perform or solve issues for another application program.